 If you freelance, you get to set your own prices and keep all the income you produce.
-On the flip side, you’ll be responsible for prospecting for work, billing (and collecting) your fees and handling all other aspects of your enterprise.
+On the flip side, you’ll be responsible for prospecting for work, billing (and collecting) your fees, and handling all other aspects of your enterprise.
 If you work for a service, you won’t have to worry about sales, but your hourly income will likely be significantly less.
 (After all, the service is going to want to take a sizeable cut.)
 So determine your priorities and proceed accordingly.

-Create a solid resume.
+2. Create a solid resume

 This resume should include references to your educational background and where you got your medical transcription training.
 Any other relevant information, such as membership in any professional organizations or societies, should also be noted.
 You can use this resume to solicit individual clients or apply to a transcription service.

-Put together a one-page marketing piece.
+3. Put together a one-page marketing piece

 If you are going to freelance, marketing is essential to starting your business.
-At minimum, you need a one-page ad that can work either as an email attachment or a printed flyer.
-The ad should contain the name of your business, a list of the services you offer (e.g. “Expert medical transcription/Competitive prices.”) and your contact information, including your address, email and phone number.
+At a minimum, you need a one-page ad that can work either as an email attachment or a printed flyer.
+The ad should contain the name of your business, a list of the services you offer (e.g. “Expert medical transcription/Competitive prices.”), and your contact information, including your address, email, and phone number.
 Enlist the help of a friend who is good with graphics (or hire a professional) to make your piece as impressive as possible.

-Identify physicians in your area.
+4. Identify physicians in your area

 This can be done through a simple Internet search using general keywords like “doctor,” “physician,” “surgeon” and “chiropractor” and specialized terms like “obstetrician,” “internist,” “gastroenterologist,” etc., along with your city name and/or ZIP code to limit the search.
-Copy and paste the listings onto a central document.
+Copy and paste the listings into a central document.
 This becomes your “prospect list.”

-Drop your marketing piece off in person.
+6. Drop your marketing piece off in person

 Sometimes the “personal touch” is what it takes to make a sale.
-Spend a few hours each week visiting local doctors’ offices, introducing yourself and dropping off copies of your flyer.
-Most of these offices will likely already have someone doing transcription for them.
+Spend a few hours each week visiting local doctors’ offices, introducing yourself, and dropping off copies of your flyer.
+Most of these offices will likely already have someone doing the transcription for them.
 But a few will likely be between services, and these are the opportunities you’re looking for.

 Now let’s assume you have two or three clients for whom you’re working regularly.
 How do you keep these clients – and find new ones?

-Deliver a quality product.
+7. Deliver a quality product

 All a client wants is perfection.
-In this field, that means accurate transcriptions with proper spelling, punctuation and formatting.
+In this field, that means accurate transcriptions with proper spelling, punctuation, and formatting.
 You may never achieve 100-percent perfection, but minimizing errors will help keep your clients happy.

-Keep your promises.
+8. Keep your promises

 Try to maintain your pickup and delivery schedules.
 If you have problems with the work or are in danger of falling behind, let your affected clients know as quickly as possible.
 You want to establish a reputation as being honest, trustworthy and accountable.

-Ask for referrals.
+9. Ask for referrals

 After enough time has elapsed for your clients to get to know you, ask for referrals.
 Make it known that you’re looking for new business.
 A recommendation from one doctor to another is a very effective way to get new business.
 Once you have a good reputation and a steady client base, finding and maintaining accounts will become less and less difficult.
 In time, you may even find that doctors come looking for you.
 That’s the best of all possible positions to be in and the one to which we all aspire.